Ramil2503/PdfTranslator/README.md

 git clone https://github.com/Ramil2503/PdfTranslator
 ```

-2. Open the folder in terminal
+2. Open the terminal and navigate to the project folder
 ```bash
 cd PdfTranslator
 ```